Fusion Teas

 Are you into baking?

 The distinct citrus flavor of Earl Grey is the perfect match for lemon cake drizzled with dark chocolate (learn more about our Earl Grey teas here).
-The malty notes of Mokalbari Assam will balance sweetness and compliment creamy desserts.
+The malty notes of Assam will balance sweetness and complement creamy desserts.
 The traditional English Breakfast goes perfectly with shortbread or a berry pie.
 Explore and discover flavors that complement each other, for you.
-Our Carrot Cake Rooibos pairs perfectly with freshly baked Carrot Cake Muffins

 Here is a spicy, decadent dessert and tea combination to try.
 Pair this recipe for Crème Brulee with Cinnamon Roll Black Tea: